unkownY/The-Dormitory-System/README.md

 # The-Dormitory-System
+  use the JSP+MySQL
-To manage the students at dormitorys
+  manage the dormitory